 At AKTARI, we suggest purchasing an initial treatment series of 4 Ketamine infusions.
-This also includes the initial screening and medical records review, brief physical exam, vital signs monitoring, 4-separate IV infusion appointments, IV lines, infusion pump, and other necessary supplies and medical equipment.
+This also includes the initial screening and medical records review, brief physical exam, vital signs monitoring, 4-separate IV infusion appointments, IV lines, infusion pump, ultrasound guided IV placement if needed, nausea medication if needed, and other necessary supplies and medical equipment.

 New and additional treatments cost

 Unfortunately, because Ketamine Infusion Therapy is considered “off-label” for use in the treatment of depression, insurance rarely covers it.

 Payment options include cash, all major credit cards and CareCredit.